New Measurements

 • Power density measurements are now reported in units of dB/Hz.
 This is a more customary unit for power density since it facilitates the comparison of values across spectrogram parameters.
 In Raven Pro 1.6 power spectral density (dB/Hz) is equal to the Raven Pro 1.5 value (dB) plus 10 times the base 10 logarithm of the DFT size used to generate the spectrogram.

-• In Raven Pro 1.6 the default reference for reporting power and power density measurements is dB FS, a scale in which zero is defined as the highest sound amplitude that can be recorded with your recording system in its current configuration.
+• In Raven Pro 1.6 the default unit for reporting power and power density measurements is dB FS, in which zero is defined as the highest sound amplitude that can be recorded with your recording system in its current configuration.
 Our hope is that this convention will make it clearer that by default Raven reports uncalibrated power and power density measurements.
-Once the user has calibrated a signal in Raven Pro 1.6, power and power density are reported in decibels relative to a reference pressure (typically 20 micropascals for sound traveling in air).
+Once the user has calibrated a signal in Raven Pro 1.6, power and power density are reported in decibels relative to a known reference pressure (typically 20 micropascals in air and 1 micropascal in water).
 Information about calibrating signals in Raven can be found in Power and Amplitude Measurements.

 Power density measurements are not the same as power measurements such as Inband Power.
 For example, Average Power Density is the sum of the square magnitudes of the Fourier coefficients across time and frequency, divided by the the product of the number of Fourier bins in the selection and the number of spectrogram frames in the selection.
 Another way to think of it is the sum of the square magnitude across time and frequency, divided by the product of the selection duration (Delta Time) and the selection bandwidth (Delta Frequency).
 Conceptually, this really is the 2D average of the square magnitudes.